 The Wheeler School maintains a strict policy on the use of automobiles for the safety of our community.
 Violations of this policy are considered to be most serious offenses.
+We reserve the right to amend this policy to accommodate Covid-19 practices.

 - A. Students may not enter a car (as either passenger or driver, unless they are accompanied by their parent or guardian) until ready to go home.
 No student may enter a car to move it to comply with Providence parking regulations. - B. Athletes may only drive to and from athletic practices and games at the Wheeler Farm when a "Driving Contract" has been accepted by the Upper School administration and the Athletic Director.
 Violation of the specific rules laid out in the Driving Contract will typically result in the suspension of this privilege for four weeks and possible action by the Community Standards Board.
 All questions concerning this policy should be referred to the Athletic Director and/or the Dean of Students. - C. Athletes not returning to Wheeler after practice or a home game may drive other athletes home. - D. No athlete may drive to an away game.
 When games are scheduled for evenings or Saturdays, coaches, with the approval of the Athletic Director, may allow athletes to meet them at the game site. - E. At the conclusion of an away athletic contest, athletes are expected to return to Wheeler with the team.
-Exceptions will be made, however, if an athlete leaves the game site with his or her parent, or previous arrangements have been made in writing to leave with another player's parent.
+Exceptions will be made, however, if an athlete leaves the game site with their parent, or previous arrangements have been made in writing to leave with another player's parent.